PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - Shows proper message when household/service team is not assigned.
 - On hover of any section, shows pencil icon to the right side.
 - Cases for showing message when Individual is part of any Joiunt
-  - When Joint has Household = blank, shows `-` in the household field for Individual.
+  - When Joint Household = blank, shows `-` in the household field for Individual.
-  - When Joint has Household = No and service team is blank, shows `Part of Joint Service team` in the household field and shows `-` in the service team.
+  - When Joint Household = No and service team is blank, shows `No (Part of Joint)` in the household field and shows `-` in the service team.
-  - When Joint has Household = no and service team is available, shows `Part of Joint Service team` in the household field and shows service team in the service team field.
+  - When Joint Household = no and service team is available, shows `No (Part of Joint Service team)` in the household field and shows service team in the service team field.
-  - When Joint has Household = Yes, shows `Part of Joint Household` word in Household field for Individual.
+  - When Joint Household = Yes, shows `Part of Joint Household` word in Household field for Individual.
 [See this](https://drive.google.com/file/d/1-F9hJSrQlDq4cejO7AH8yWs5At65LxSJ/view?usp=sharing)
+  - When Joint Housheold = No and its Individual Household = Yes, shows `Individual Household` in the household field.
+  - When Joint Household = No and its Individual Household = No and it has Service team, shows `No Individual` in the household field.
 - When `Service Team` name is too long, shows it in multiline.
 It is link.
 On click, open that entity in new page.
 - When the household/ASA Entity is `Yes` but the mandatory details of the `Service Scope` tab have not been added yet, the `Service Scope` tab will appear in red.
   - For `Individual` & `Joint`, shows `(Mandatory for Household)` word in bracket of the `Scope of Services`, `Household Team` & `ASA` details section.
 [See this](https://drive.google.com/file/d/1cht-yPd_m2dztimOUvP5owbVo3rZLJDe/view?usp=sharing)